roboav8r/tech-trend-analysis/README.md

-# Tech Trend Analysis [work in progress!]
+# Tech Trend Analysis [WIP]
 A repo that accepts a list of websites and .pdf documents, parses them using an LLM to determine relevant past, present and future trends, and then generates a report and wordcloud for the user.

-Features integration with
+Features integration with LangChain for tracing and analysis.

 ![Example wordcloud output](future_concepts_wordcloud.png "Example Wordcloud Output")
 ![Example wordcloud output](future_concepts_2.png "Another example Wordcloud Output")